felixdollack/aboutme/content/home/experience.md

   description = """
   Responsibilities include:

-  * Supporting customers implementing audio codecs on embedded devices.
+  * Support customers at implementation of audio codecs on embedded devices.
-  * Stress testing and quality assurance of the in-house codebase.
+  * Stress test and quality assurance of the in-house codebase.
-  * Porting Bluetooth-AAC to Android.
+  * Port Bluetooth-AAC to Android.
   """

 [[experience]]